derb12/pybaselines/docs/algorithms/spline.rst

 where :math:`W` is the diagaonal matrix of the weights, :math:`B` is the matrix containing all of the spline basis functions, and :math:`D_d` is the matrix version of :math:`\Delta^d` (same as :ref:`explained <difference-matrix-explanation>` for Whittaker-smoothing-based algorithms).
-P-splines are very similar to Whittaker smoothing; in fact, if the number of basis functions, :math:`M`, is set up to be equal to the number of data points, :math:`N`, and the spline degree is set to 0, then :math:`B` becomes the identity matrix and the above equation becomes identical
+P-splines have similarities with Whittaker smoothing; in fact, if the number of basis functions, :math:`M`, is set up to be equal to the number of data points, :math:`N`, and the spline degree is set to 0, then :math:`B` becomes the identity matrix and the above equation becomes identical